Theory: Initial Conditions

 Strong-Field Approximation with Saddle-Point Approximation (SFA-SPA)

 The Strong-Field Approximation (SFA) is originated from the Keldysh theory of strong-field ionization [Keldysh_1965] [Faisal_1973] [Reiss_1980].
-Compared with the perturbative methods and adiabatic tunneling theories, the SFA is applicable to both the multi-photon and the tunneling processes during the laser-atom interaction, because it fully includes the non-adiabatic effect of the laser-atom interaction.
-The broad scope of SFA has contributed to its widespread application in theoretical investigations of strong-field ionization.
+In contrast to perturbative methods and adiabatic tunneling theories, the SFA framework encompasses both multi-photon and tunneling processes in laser-atom interactions, as it comprehensively incorporates non-adiabatic effects of the laser-atom coupling.
+This comprehensive applicability has facilitated the extensive use of SFA in theoretical studies of strong-field ionization.

 We consider an electron evolving under a combined field of the Coulomb field $V(\rr)$ of the parent ion and the laser field $\FF(t)=-\pd_t \AA(t)$.
 Under the length gauge (LG), its Hamiltonian reads